thenetcircle/event-bus-3/README.md

 - move new kafka from ch14,15,16 to gpu04,05,06
 - test same consumer group subscribe to different topics

+New:
+- remove that too much info sending to Sentry
+- when retry failed msg, don't send everything to Sentry

 FOLLOWING PLAN:
 x lab env
 x staging and prod env